garyfleming/feature-toggling-talk/README.md

 The slides themselves are intentionally sparse, but the raw source (feature-toggles.md) contains my notes for the talk.
 I've yet to change the content, so I'm sure there are some things with which I no longer agree.
 YMMV.

+# Variants

+There is one major variant of this talk, Deployment is not Release.

+It was created as a slightly longer and broader version.
+It's in the [deploynotrelease branch](https://github.com/garyfleming/feature-toggling-talk/tree/deploynotrelease).